Fond of Group

-Fond of Group, marketed as FOND OF, is a German manufacturer of sustainable, ergonomic backpacks, minimal shoes and bikes.
-The startup company was founded by Sven-Oliver Pink, Florian Michajlezko, Oliver Steinki and Juliaan Cazin in 2010 and is based in Cologne.
+Fond of Group, marketed as FOND OF, is a German manufacturer of sustainable, ergonomic backpacks, minimal shoes, baby products and bikes.
+The startup company was founded by Sven-Oliver Pink, Florian Michajlezko, Dr. Oliver Steinki and Juliaan Cazin in 2010 and is based in Cologne.

 History

 Fond of Group Holding GmbH, initially founded as ergobag GmbH, launched its first product in 2010: an ergonomic, sustainable backpack for primary school children called ergobag.
 In the past years, six additional brands were added to their product portfolio, out of which at least two (Offermann and Salzen) have been discontinued.

 By 2024, Fond of Group had five active brands: Affenzahn, ergobag, satch, AEVOR and pinqponq, generating revenues in excess of 120 Mio EUR.
 This extension in the brand and product portfolio led to a change in company name to Fond of Bags and then to FOND OF as other product categories such as shoes were added.
 By 2024, it had approximately 300 employees and distributed its products in more than 35 countries worldwide.